 Left alone, Leslie walks into the garden, where an Oriental boy steps from the shadows and grabs her arms.
 Before she can scream, Hammond’s widow shows up, flashing a dagger and stabbing Leslie to death.
 At the end, the police arrest the Eurasian woman and the houseboy.

-In the hands of another director, Maugham’s tale could have become a turgid and lurid film, but Wyler treated it with respect and taste, resulted in a superlative melodrama replete of psychological and emotional tension and insinuating ambience.
+In the hands of another director, Maugham’s tale could have become a turgid and lurid melodrama, but Wyler treated it with respect and taste, which resulted in a superlative feature replete of psychological and emotional tension and insinuating ambience.

 Considering she plays a cold, conniving murderess, under Wyler’s nuanced helming, Davis gives a taut, slightly calculated but restrained performance